Dental Implants in Melbourne:

 How are dental implants maintained?

 One of the best parts about dental implants is that they don’t require any special care in order to be maintained.
 You basically look after them just like your natural teeth.
-With consistent brushing, flossing, and routine visits to your dentist in Melbourne, dental implants can be expected to look great and fully function for a lifetime.
+With consistent brushing, flossing, and routine visits to your dentist in Melbourne, dental implants can be expected to look great and remain fully functional for a lifetime.

 Can dental implants help stabilize an insecure denture?

 Yes, sometimes implants can be used to make a denture that a patient is already wearing more stable.
 This all depends on the condition of the denture itself as well as a patient’s jaw.
-Dr. Richardson can discuss your implant-denture options at your initial consultation.
+Dr. Trantham can discuss your implant-denture options at your initial consultation.

 What will my initial consultation be like?

-After meeting Dr. Richardson and discussing your particular smile goals, he’ll perform an oral exam as well as take a variety of diagnostic images to look at your bite and the condition of your jawbone.
+After meeting Dr. Trantham and discussing your particular smile goals, he’ll perform an oral exam as well as take a variety of diagnostic images to look at your bite and the condition of your jawbone.
 From there, he’ll be able to determine if you are a good candidate for dental implants.
 If you are, he’ll discuss what your particular procedure will be like, including how many implants you’ll need, how long it will take, and the overall cost you can expect.

 Are dental implants covered by insurance?